 Problem Possible Causes What To Do Condensation This usually happens when a new water heater is filled for the first time. • This is normal.
 After the water in the tank warms up, the condensation will disappear.
 If, however, the condition persists, examine the piping and fittings for possible leaks.
-Moisture from the products of combustion condensing on the tank surface. • This is normal and will disappear in time.
+Moisture from the products of combustion condensing on the tank surface.
+This is normal and will disappear in time.
 Excessive condensation can cause main burner outage.
-An undersized water heater will cause condensation. • Use a water heater size that meets the requirements of your needs.
-Yellow flame Scale on top of the burner. • Contact a qualified service technician to remove scale. or soot Flue or Combustion air inlet openings are restricted.
-Remove obstruction or debris from flue or combustion air inlet openings on water heater jacket.
-Not enough combustion or ventilation air supplied to the water heater location. • Proper operation of the water heater requires air for combustion and ventilation.
+An undersized water heater will cause condensation.
+Use a water heater size that meets the requirements of your needs.
+Yellow flame or soot Scale on top of the burner.
+Contact a qualified service technician to remove scale.
+Vent System or Combustion air inlet openings are restricted.
+Remove obstruction or debris from vent system or combustion air inlet openings on water heater jacket.
+Not enough combustion or ventilation air supplied to the water heater location.
+Proper operation of the water heater requires air for combustion and ventilation.
 See the Combustion and Ventilation Air information in the "Installing The Water Heater" section of this manual.
-Unable to light the main burner Air in gas line. • Contact a qualified service technician to purge the air from the gas line.
-Gas Cock Knob not correctly positioned. • Contact a qualified service technician to correctly position the gas cock knob.
-Blocked Exhaust • Contact a qualified service technician to evaluate vent pipe for blockage.
+Unable to light the main burner Air in gas line.
+Contact a qualified service technician to purge the air from the gas line.
+Blocked Vent System Contact a qualified service technician to evaluate vent system for blockage.
 Pressure Switch • Make sure the pressure switch hose is not "kinked".
-Wire Connection not fully secured.
+Wire connections not fully secured.
 Contact a qualified service technician to confirm wire connections.
 Combustion Shut-off Device tripped, Combustion shut-off device should be inspected by a qualified service technician.
-Gas Control Problem • Contact a qualified service technician.
-Main burner does not stay lit Gas Controls (Thermostat's) single use gas shut-off device has opened. • The gas control (thermostat) should be replaced by a qualified service technician.
-Combustion Shutoff Device Tripped. • The combustion shutoff device should be inspected by a qualified service technician.
+Gas Control Problem Contact a qualified service technician.
+Main burner does not stay lit Gas Controls (Thermostat's) single use gas shut-off device has opened.
+The gas control (thermostat) should be replaced by a qualified service technician.
+Combustion Shutoff Device Tripped.
+The combustion shutoff device should be inspected by a qualified service technician.